Meet the Leadership

 Jackie began at Alexandra House as one of the original staff providing legal advocacy for survivors of domestic violence.
 After leaving Alexandra House, Jackie continued her work in the community, first as a coordinator for the Coon Rapids Youth First Initiative, and then as a family law paralegal.
 Jackie returned to Alexandra House in 2010 to continue her work with survivors of domestic violence, with an additional focus on community education.

-Tina joined Alexandra House, Inc. in June 2014 as the Communications Marketing Director.
-Tina has over 20 years of experience in the non-profit sector, focusing on capacity building through long-term charitable contributions, marketing, communications, and public awareness campaigns.
+Tina joined Alexandra House, Inc. in June 2014.
+Tina has over 24 years of experience in the non-profit sector, focusing on capacity building through long-term charitable contributions, marketing, communications, and public awareness campaigns.
 Prior to joining Alexandra House, Tina has served a number of non-profit organizations in various Marketing and Development roles; such as Cancer Support Community – Arizona, YWCA Maricopa County, Banner Health, Curry County United Way in New Mexico, and the Greater Twin Cities United Way.
 Tina resides in Anoka County with her husband, a retired Air Force service member, and two children.

 Megan Close, Community Program Supervisor